Library Resources for Alumni

 - Open Access Journals

-- Carleton Digital Collections (electronic access to Carleton publications and archives collections)
+- Carleton Digital Collections

 You should also check with your local public library.
-Many public libraries offer access to a large number of electronic collections, though they are some times less scholarly than what we have access to here.
+Many public libraries offer access to a large number of electronic collections, though they are sometimes less scholarly than what we have access to here.
 For example, if you are a Minnesota resident, you have access to ELM (Electronic Library for Minnesota) databases, which is a collection of 15 databases including Academic Search Premier, ProQuest Newsstand Complete, and WorldCat.
 You will need a Minnesota library card to access the databases.

-If you do not have or cannot remember your credentials, please start at the Alumni Username/Password Help Page.
+As an alumn, you still have access to JSTOR through Carleton.
+JSTOR is an electronic archive of important scholarly journal literature, with content delivered as page images.
+If you need help with your credentials, please start at the Alumni Username/Password Help Page.
 If you need further help, please contact the Alumni Relations office at 1-800-729-2586 or email@example.com.
 There may be a slight delay between enabling your account and getting access to JSTOR, but it should be available the same day.

 Most libraries offer InterLibrary Loan services.
 If you find a book or article that your library doesn't have access to, you can ask to have at your local public library to request it through interlibrary loan.

 Open access journals are journals that are available free and in full text to readers on the web.
 You can see a list of open access journals and search for articles at the Directory of Open Access Journals.
 You may also try searching Google Scholar to find the full text of articles that are sometimes posted on authors' websites or institutional repositories.
 Note, however, that you will most often find the article available for a fee from the publisher's website.
 I would recommend checking with a local library about getting access to the article before you order one from a publisher.